School Bell System

-To change the password for the Web UI, you need to run "sudo /usr/share/bellsystem/password.sh" again.
+To change the password for the Web UI, you need to run "sudo bellsystem-password" again.
 To change the password for the Linux user run "sudo passwd username."

 I can't save changes

-You can try running "sudo chown http:http /usr/share/webapps/bellsystem/config.xml" to change ownership of the config file.
-You need to do this if you ever manually replace the file, which might have caused the user and group to change.
-They should both be what apache is running PHP as (normally user "http" and group "http").
+You can try running "sudo chown www-data /usr/share/webapps/bellsystem/config.xml" to change ownership of the config file.
+You need to do this if you ever manually replace the file, which might have caused the user to change.
+They should both be what apache is running PHP as (on Raspbian this appears to be "www-data", on Arch Linux ARM this is user "http" and group "http").